Skip to content

 At the end restart the Hub

-How to change encryption key used to encrypt sensitive properties
+How to change the encryption key used to encrypt sensitive properties

-Before changing the encryption key make sure that you don't have active connections/pollers/properties configured with the legacy key value that is no longer up-to-date
+Before changing the encryption key, make sure that you don't have active connections, pollers, or encrypted properties configured with a legacy encryption key value.

-1. If you run Hub distribution package using shell script, then no addition configuration required.
-Hub will ask you to set encryption key on start
+1. If you run the Hub distribution package using the provided startup scripts (infoConnectHub.bat or infoConnectHub.sh), no additional configuration is required.
+The Hub will prompt you to provide an encryption key during startup if one has not been configured yet.

-2. If you rub Hub distribution package using java command, you will need to set your encryption key in -Djasypt.encryptor.password property
+2. If you run the Hub distribution package using a Java command, you need to specify your encryption key using the -Djasypt.encryptor.password property.

-3. If you run Hub from AWS Marketplace, you will need to go into [project-folder]/executable-jars and edit -Djasypt.encryptor.password property in info_connect_hub-3.0.0.conf file and then restart the Hub (?)
-Note: [project-folder] is /opt/info-connect-hub for AWS Marketplace Hub instance
+3. If you run the Hub from AWS Marketplace, go to [project-folder]/executable-jars and update the -Djasypt.encryptor.password property in the info_connect_hub-3.0.0.conf file.
+Note: [project-folder] is /opt/info-connect-hub for AWS Marketplace Hub instances.

 How to change the default user ID and password for admin and functional users